KitagawaPowa/az-vm-disk-encryption/README.md

   }
 ```

-When you are testing, we recommend the follwing sequence in your working directory, on your local machine:
+When you are testing, we recommend the following sequence in your working directory, on your local machine:

 ```
 mkdir .ssh